backupbrew/switchbrew/Gamecard.md

 For the format of the Gamecard image, see [here](Gamecard%20Format.md "wikilink").

-# Firmware
+# Gamecard controller

+The gamecard controller (a separate chip on the gamecard reader board) is responsible for communicating with the Gamecard.
-[FS](Filesystem%20services.md "wikilink") is responsible for setting up the communication with the Gamecard.
-During this process, firmware blobs (with a fixed size of 0x7800 bytes) are loaded into some sort of programmable logic on the Gamecard.
+[FS](Filesystem%20services.md "wikilink"), to access the gamecard data, will communicate with the gamecard controller.
+At each boot, firmware blobs (with a fixed size of 0x7800 bytes) are sent by FS to the gamecard controller.

-The Gamecard firmware is encrypted, signed and follows the format below.
+The gamecard controller firmware is encrypted, signed and follows the format below.

 | Offset | Size   | Description                                    |
 | ------ | ------ | ---------------------------------------------- |